waffle-iron/simmer/readme.txt

 Yes, with the Tinypass for Simmer extension (coming soon) you can easily monetize your media business or blog through micro payments.
 [Find out more from Tinypass](http://tinypass.com/).

 == Changelog ==
+= 1.3.7 =
+* Fix: Add lines for unit measurements to main .pot file
+* New: Add pt_BR localization
+* Fix: Trimmed whitespace
+* New: Add plugin compatibility class
+* Fix: Removed nopaging argument
+* Fix: Improved escaping and sanitization
+* Fix: Fix kilograms spelling in all .pot and .po files
+* New: Fill in new unit measurements strings for es_ES

 = 1.3.6 =
 * New: Add Spanish localization